Post Office Hours New Year’s Eve Weekend: Mail Delivery Schedule USPS, UPS, FedEx New Year’s Day 2018

 Here’s the scoop on the holiday mail delivery schedules for the U.S. Postal Service, as well as UPS and FedEx, so you can plan accordingly if you have to drop a package off or if you are expecting an important piece of mail to arrive at your home or business.

-U.S. Postal Service holiday schedule
+U.S. Postal Service Holiday Schedule

-According to the US Postal Service, mail will be delivered according to the normal Saturday schedule on December 30, and all branch offices will be open regular business hours, typically 9 a.m. to 12 p.m.
+According to the U.S. Postal Service, mail will be delivered according to the normal Saturday schedule on December 30, and all branch offices will be open regular business hours, typically 9 a.m. to 12 p.m.

-If you have mail that needs to go out, the USPS recommends that you place any mail and small packages in a blue collection box by 12 Noon on Saturday as mail may not be collected from the boxes on Sunday and Monday.
+If you have mail that needs to go out, the USPS recommends that you place any mail and small packages in a blue collection box by noon on Saturday, as mail may not be collected from the boxes on Sunday and Monday.

-All US Post Office locations will be closed on Sunday, December 31, but some Amazon packages may be delivered — check the tracking information on your Amazon account to confirm the delivery date.
+All U.S. Post Office locations will be closed on Sunday, December 31, but some Amazon packages may be delivered; check the tracking information on your Amazon account to confirm the delivery date.

 New Year’s Day is a federal holiday, so that means all government offices, including the USPS, will be closed on the first day of 2018.
 There won’t be any mail delivered on January 1 unless it’s a Priority Express Guaranteed package marked with holiday delivery guaranteed.

-UPS and FedEx New Year’s weekend schedule
+UPS And FedEx New Year’s Weekend Schedule

 According to the UPS Compass blog, it will be business as usual on Friday, December 29, and select packages (Worldwide Express, Next Day Air, and 2nd Day Air) will be delivered on Saturday.
 However, there will not be any pickups or deliveries on New Year’s Eve and New Year’s Day except for Express Custom Critical packages.